tabshq/.github/profile/README.md

 ## API Documentation 🧑‍💻

-For the tech enthusiasts looking to integrate Tabs seamlessly into their ecosystem, check out our [API Documentation](https://api.usetabs.co/docs).
+For the tech enthusiasts looking to integrate Tabs seamlessly into their ecosystem, check out our [API Documentation](https://api.usetabs.app/docs).
 It's not just about data; it's about unleashing the potential of your business through code. 💻🚀

 ## Support and Beyond ✨

 Have questions, ideas, or just want to share your Tabs success story?
-Reach out to our passionate support team at support@usetabs.co or visit our [contact page](https://usetabs.co/contact).
+Reach out to our passionate support team at support@usetabs.app or visit our [contact page](https://usetabs.app/contact).
 Your journey with Tabs is not just a transaction; it's a partnership. 🤗

 Thank you for choosing Tabs - where efficiency meets joy in business management! 🌟